-The ammeter consists of multiple shunt resistor values.
-Joulescope actively adapts to keep the maximum voltage across the shunt resistor to 20 mV.
+The shunt ammeter consists of seven (7) current ranges with six (6) different shunt resistor values ranging from $0.01~\Omega$ to $1111~\Omega$.
+Joulescope actively selects the best shunt resistor to keep the maximum voltage across the shunt resistor to 20 mV.
 This low voltage drop minimizes the impact on the device under test.
 Other equipment, including standard multimeters, have a much larger burden voltage that can cause the target device to behave unusually.